 The Holy Spirit produces all nine of these graces simultaneously and constantly in the believers.
 All together, they are called “the fruit of the Spirit…” (Gal.
 5:22).

 In the same way that light comes with all the different colours in the light spectrum, so is the fruit of the Holy Spirit.
 Though many, yet they are not varied; they are one fruit.
 All nine must be present to make them the fruit of the Spirit.

-The nine fruit listed in Galatians 5:22-23 is the product of the Holy Spirit indwelling the believers, not the product of the believer’s effort.
+The nine fruit listed in Galatians 5:22-23 is the product of the Holy Spirit indwelling and working in the believers; not the product of the believer’s human effort.